 Alternative parties & go out in style: The streets around the Bastille are full of young and rather alternative audiences from the suburbs, especially on weekends, who go from bar to bar.
 Further north, direction Rue Oberkampf, older night owls populate the awesome bars and restaurants.

 Local markets: There are a number of markets in Paris, which are usually open until early afternoon.
 One of the biggest is the Marché Bastille, where delicious delicacies such as cheeses from the direct vicinity of Paris, poultry and especially fish are available.
 Simply strolling along the market stalls will make your mouth water.

 Multikulti: Formerly a classic working-class and migrant quarter, over the past several years, more and more young families and creative people have moved in to the neighborhood, creating a colorful mix of agencies, craft shops and workshops in the backyards.
-Those who really want to immerse themselves in this lifestyle should book into the hip design hotel Mama Shelter Paris.

 Decentralized: Paris is a comparatively decentralized city whose 20 neighborhoods spiral around the first arrondissement.
 Many of the arrondissements have individual small centers or pedestrian streets with boutiques, smaller and larger grocery stores and cafés.
 The bigger shopping streets are at the Louvre and along the Champs-Elysées.

 Gourmet food scene: It has almost become a tradition: Year after year, when the Guide Michelin stars are awarded, an outcry can be heard through the gourmet scene of the capital, because a restaurant steeped in tradition lost a star and in Lyon or Marseille a restaurant received one.
 But high-end Parisian gastronomy is far from facing extinction.
 Out of a total of 26 three-star restaurants in France, nine are proudly located in Paris.